-This course is designed to include the principles and biological effects of radiation and safety measures used in dental radiology.
-Correct methods of exposing, processing, and mounting intraoral radiographs for diagnostic purposes will be stressed.
+This course is designed to include the principles and biological effects of radiation in addition to safety measures used in dental radiology.
+Basic dental imaging principles and techniques will be stressed for dental hygiene interpretation.
 Course Level Fee 4 (4 credits, 2 Lecture, 6 Lab/Lab-Discussion)